Film Spoilers and

 Zira and Cornelius were befriended by two sympathetic doctors and circus manager Señor Armando (Ricardo Montalbán) who was in on the plan and promised to care for the infant ape and protect it from harm.

-Baby ape Milo (with a protective St. Francis of Assisi medal around its neck), struggled to speak the words: "Mama, Mama, Mama, Mama" with the voice of a human child as the film ended.
+Baby ape Milo (with a protective St. Francis of Assisi medal around its neck) had been saved by Armando.
+The baby ape struggled to speak the words: "Mama, Mama, Mama, Mama" with the voice of a human child as the film ended.

 Eternal Sunshine of the Spotless Mind (2004)